 In either case, considering the weight I give to a student’s writing (20-30% of the course grade or more), any student would probably be better off putting their efforts into the term paper, as opposed to scrounging points by doing extra credit.

-All this being said, students still interested in extra credit should print out the form below, read it carefully, and bring two copies to me.
+All this being said, students still interested in extra credit should print out this form, read it carefully, and bring two copies to me.